 Peele has admitted that being biracial often made him feel like an outsider, such as when he had to place himself in the racial category of "other" when taking standardized tests (he began selecting "African American" as he grew older).
 Some of his classmates didn't believe his mother was white, and growing up he sometimes felt his voice sounded too "white."

 Fresh off his Oscar win in March 2018, Peele revealed he would be reteaming with his old comedy partner Keegan-Michael Key for a stop-motion animated feature titled Wendell and Wild.
 In addition to providing voice work alongside Key, Peele would co-write the film with director Harry Selick, known for his work on such acclaimed stop-motion productions as Coraline (2009) and The Nightmare Before Christmas (1993).

 Additionally, Peele intends to address other societal issues by creating more "social thrillers" in the vein of Get Out.
-A new film that he's writing, directing and producing is tentatively scheduled to be released in 2019.
+One such project, titled Us and starring Lupita Nyong'o and Elisabeth Moss, is scheduled for a March 2019 release.
 In addition, Peele hasn't ruled out making a Get Out sequel, as long as he feels he can improve on the original movie.

 For Peele, it's better to focus on his own projects; for example, he turned down the opportunity to direct a live-action version of Akira.
 He told Blumhouse.com, "The real question for me is: Do I want to do pre-existing material, or do I want to do original content?
 At the end of the day, I want to do original stuff."

 With his production company Monkeypaw Productions, Peele is also trying to share stories from underrepresented populations.
 He's involved in the Twilight Zone reboot that's in the works for the streaming service CBS All Access and producing director Spike Lee's Black Klansman, which is based on the real-life story of a black police officer who managed to infiltrate the Ku Klux Klan.